denisidoro/blog/content/posts/2024-05-13-youtubers-big-tech-interview.md

 ## Intro

-I've recently landed an offer I was really looking forward (yay! 🎉)
+I've recently landed an offer I was really looking forward to (yay! 🎉)

-The least I could do was to give some shoutouts to the YouTubers which made this possible.
+The least I could do was to give a shoutout to the YouTubers who made this possible.

 ## System design